Joins

 "SEO"

-Joining the result of first join (employees and departments) to projects;
+The result of the first join (employees and departments) is joined to projects.

 Join with Subquery